Covid-19 & my struggle with chronic illness. M’s story…

 Then endometriosis raised its ugly head and I started to get terrible back pain, sickness, heavy bleeding, severe pain, and had multiple hospital admissions.
 My body could no longer cope with a physical job and I had to give up my dancing and teaching career.

-I was also suffering from mental health problems, partly because of the pain I was experiencing, but also because I was being shoved from pilar to post by doctors who didn’t know what was wrong with me.
-In the end the financial strain of keeping up rent payments and bills was to great.
+I was also suffering from mental health problems, partly because of the pain I was experiencing, but also because I was being shoved from pillar to post by doctors who didn’t know what was wrong with me.
+In the end, the financial strain of keeping up rent payments and bills was too great.
 We moved into my parents’ and have been there ever since.

 Living with chronic illness means that you have to accept that you can no longer push your body to the extremes you could previously whether it be work, exercise or even just socialising.

 As you can imagine for someone who was previously very active and driven, this is soul-destroying.
 With the help of counselling, I have learned to accept my situation as best I can, but sometimes I can’t help feeling anger and frustration about my situation, and I guess that is just human.